How Much Do Real Estate Agents Make?

 How much does the Broker License Course cost?

-The total tuition for our Broker Pre-License course package is $590.00, which includes all course materials and access to our Students Only portal on our website, which has many additional resources for you to use.
+The total tuition for our Illinois Real Estate Broker Pre-License course package is $590.00, which includes all course materials and access to our Students Only portal on our website, which has many additional resources for you to use.

 How many hours am I in class?

-The 60-hour portion of the 75-hour requirement is typically taught in eleven 3-hour sessions with a licensed instructor.
-The remainder of the requirement is done at home.
-All required unit exams are done outside of class.
+The 60-hour portion of the 75-hour requirement for the Illinois Real Estate Broker license is typically taught in eleven 3-hour sessions with a licensed instructor.
+The remainder of the time requirement is accomplished at home, while reading the All required unit exams are done outside of class.
 The mandatory 15-hour Interactive program is taught in four 3 ½ hour sessions and can be taken in class or by live online video conferencing.
 Total time spent with an instructor is 47 hours or less depending on the student.

 Can I get my license faster?